earth-metabolome-initiative/emi-monorepo/README.md

 # emi-monorepo
-Monorepo for the Earth Metabolome Initiative
+Monorepo for the Earth Metabolome Initiative.